markgray/Refurbs/ActionBarCompat-ShareActionProvider/README.md

-Android ActionBarCompat-ShareActionProvider Sample
+Android ActionBarCompat-ShareActionProvider Sample (obsoleted by Compose except for SDK < 21.)
 ===================================

-This sample shows you how a provide a context-sensitive ShareActionProvider with ActionBarCompat, backwards compatible to API v7.
+This sample shows you how a provide a context-sensitive ShareActionProvider with ActionBarCompat, backwards compatible to SDK 16.

 Introduction
 ------------